Pianos provide a great extracurricular activity for kids. Here, we’ve reviewed 7 things you should know before your child begins playing the piano.

 5. Teach Your Child the Difference Between Left and Right Body Sides

-You as a parent should help your child know the different sides of the body, and how to use them when needed.
+As a parent you should help your child to understand the different sides of the body, and how to use them when needed.
 One of the methods you can employ is by jumping to the left or right on cue.

 This action will highly familiarize your child with the console.
 When you formulate such body shifting activities, they are able to become better piano players.